DarrellDouglas/CST499-FinalProjectDocs/README.md

 # CST499-FinalProjectDocs
 Final Software Project Compiled Documents

-Student Name: Darrell DouglasCourse: CST-499 Capstone for Computer SoftwareInstructor: Dr. Joseph RangitschDate Submitted: [Insert Submission Date]
+Student Name: Darrell DouglasCourse: CST-499 Capstone for Computer SoftwareInstructor: Dr. Joseph RangitschDate Submitted: 08/2/25

 1. Software Requirements Specification (SRS) Document

 Revised Summary:
 This SRS document outlines the full system requirements for the Employee Portal project.
 The goal of the portal is to streamline employee registration, login authentication, course selection, and account access.
 Revisions include clearer functional requirements, separation of system-level constraints, and use of standardized IEEE 830-1998 structure.